gearr short + abhainn Scottish Gaelic river. Population - 6,450.

 Girvan's leading landmark is an old clock tower, technically a steeple, that's not quite what it seems.

-'Stumpy' Tower is what's left of a larger layout that dominated proceedings, proceedings of a judicial nature.
+'Stumpy' Tower is what's left of a larger layout once dominating proceedings, proceedings of a judicial nature.
 'Auld Stumpy' was the town's jail, you see, three floors there and the naughtier the higher.

 Stumpy marks the start of the high street, or Dalrymple Street if you'd rather, which is largely serviceable but still has room for a number of knick-knacks.
 Midway along the workaday, however, is the typical Scottish Baronial, it says here, style of the eye-catching McKechnie Institute, whose presence is a particular stand out.

-Home to artsy and historical artefacts, the building was gifted to the town, this time to quench the everyman's, everyday thirst for knowledge and not no frivolous fountain.
+Home to artsy and historical artefacts, the building was gifted to the good folk of Girvan, this time to quench the everyman's, everyday thirst for knowledge and not no frivolous fountain.

 The grand, whitewashed property at the end is the local tandoori but the 'overnighter' will have to wait because it looks to be closed.

-It can only now be confirmed that it is open for business so the overnighter is back on, they just need to sort out the shabby signage.
+It can only now be confirmed it is open for business so the overnighter is back on, they just need to sort the shabby signage.

-Applying some gloss shouldn't be an issue, simply head down to see Jamie MacDonald, a traditional sign writer and decorative artist who operates from a premises that has the front to be called Girvan a Damn.
+Applying some gloss shouldn't be an issue, simply head down to see Jamie MacDonald, a traditional sign writer and decorative artist who operates from a premises with the front to be called Girvan a Damn.

-Now, we're big fans of all things artisan although we have no immediate hankering for a hand-painted facade.
+Now, we're big fans of all things artisan although we've no immediate hankering for a hand-painted facade.
 'Girvan a Damn' though?
 Sounds like a classic case of somebody coming up with the name first, right Jamie?

 Places like the McKechnie Institute were often provided to keep idle fisherfolk off the sauce and that's idle, by the way, as in not working and not work-shy since, even back then, the herring shoals and weather could be erratic.

-It looks like this from the beach and more like this when you get up close - thanks Mary and Angus .
+It looks like this from the beach and more like this up close - thanks Mary and Angus .

-A hardened lump of magma nearly ten miles offshore that guards the start of the Firth of Clyde and Girvan claims to be the gateway to it.
-Not, as there usually are, one of several gateways depending on your direction, they've hogged this themselves so fine work fellas, or lovely work ladies, at the Girvan tourist board.
+A hardened lump of magma nearly ten miles offshore standing guard at the start of the Firth of Clyde and Girvan claims to be the gateway to it.
+Not, as there usually are, one of several gateways depending on direction, they've hogged the uniqueness for themselves so fine work fellas, or lovely work ladies, at the Girvan tourist board.

-It's unlikely that you've ever been curling but when you eventually do, every single slidy stone was ground from the Craig's granite.
-A religious retreat over the ages, it's now uninhabited, which is just as well when the dynamite detonates as they harvest, yes 'harvest', the rock.
+It's unlikely you've ever been curling but if you eventually do, every single slidy stone was ground from the Craig's granite.
+A religious retreat over the ages, it's now uninhabited, which is a boon as the dynamite goes boom when they occasionally harvest the rock, yes 'harvest' the rock.

-Uninhabited, that is, unless you count the gannets, dutifully done and somebody says they got to 70,000.
+Uninhabited, that is, unless you count the gannets, dutifully done and somebody says they got to 70,000, somehow.
 Frequently flying 15 miles to the Isle of Arran to dive and feed in the shallower shores, it's a spectacular sight just not here and just not today.

 If you do take a trip to Ailsa Craig, look back at the land to see if you can see Sawney Bean's old house.
 Sawney Bean?